 There are five documents most California counties require for stepparent adoption of an adult or other adult adoption:

 In the petition, the parties must explain the nature of their relationship to the court and how long they have known each other.
 Then, they must explain why they are interested in the adoption process.
-At this point, the court will inquire whether the adoption is in the public’s best interest.
+The court will inquire whether the adoption is in the public’s best interest.
 Typically, when a stepparent seeks to solidify an informal parent-child relationship or care for an adult with disabilities, the court will find the adoption in the public interest.

 Other Regulations

-Generally, an adult may not adopt more than one adult within a certain time frame, usually a year.
+An adult may not adopt more than one adult within a certain time frame, usually a year.
 However, there is an exception if the adults are siblings.
-Additionally, an individual may adopt a married minor the same way as an adult.
-Plus, in some counties, after a finalized adoption, parents can apply for an amended birth certificate.
+In some counties, after a finalized adoption, parents can apply for an amended birth certificate.

 A People’s Choice Provides Low-Cost Legal Document Help for Adult Stepparent Adoptions